functionland/go-fula/README.md

 A personal server is a commodity hardware (PC, Raspberry Pi, etc.) that's kept *at home* vs. *in pocket*.
 It helps with actual decentralization, also saves money since people pay once for HDDs and own them forever, no monthly charge!
 From privacy perspective, it guarantees that data doesn't leave the premise unless user specifically wants to (e.g. sharing).

-To achieve this, we are developing protocols to accommodate client-server programming with minimal effort on developer's side:
+To achieve this, we are developing protocols to accommodate client-server programming with minimal effort on developer's side.

-- [fulamobile](mobile): Interacts with WNFS to encrypt the data and Send and receive files in a browser or an Android or iOS app **(stage: beta version)**
-- [blox](blox): Blox provides the backend to receive the DAG created by fulamobile and store it **(stage: beta version)**
-- [exchange](exchange): Fula exchange protocol is responsible for the ctual transfer of data **(stage: beta version)**

 ## Architecture